DVLA Contact Number | 0843 850 2480

 Making a complaint

 If you wish to make a complaint to DVLA, you should start by contacting the department that you are making the complaint about.
-You can find the address on any correspondence they have sent.
+You can use the DVLA Contact Number above or find the address on any correspondence they have sent.

 When you complain to DVLA make sure you have the following information to hand; your driver number, your vehicle registration number and the make and model of the vehicle.